French art: Rococo and Neoclassicism

 The Louis XV style of decoration, although already apparent at the end of the last reign, was lighter with pastel colors, wood panels, smaller rooms, less gilding, and fewer brocades; shells, garlands, and occasional Chinese subjects predominated.
 The Chantilly, Vincennes and then Sèvres manufactures produced some of the finest porcelain of the time.
 The highly skilled ébénistes, cabinet-makers mostly based in Paris, created elaborate pieces of furniture with precious wood and bronze ornaments that were to be highly praised and imitated in all of Europe.
 The most famous are Jean-François Oeben, who created the work desk of king Louis XV in Versailles, Bernard II van Risamburgh and Jean-Henri Riesener.
 Highly skilled artists, called the ciseleur-doreurs, specialized in bronze ornaments for furniture and other pieces of decorative arts - the most famous being Pierre Gouthière and Pierre-Philippe Thomire.
-Talented silversmiths like Thomas Germain and his son François-Thomas Germain created elaborate silverware services that were highly praised by the various royalties of Europe.
-Rooms in châteaux and hôtels particuliers were more intimate than during the reign of Louis XIV and were decorated with rocaille style boiseries (carved wood panels covering the walls of a room) conceived by architects like Germain Boffrand and Gilles-Marie Oppenord or ornemanistes (designers of decorative objects) like Juste-Aurèle Meissonnier.
+Talented silversmiths such as Thomas Germain and his son François-Thomas Germain created elaborate silverware services that were highly praised by the various royalties of Europe.
+Rooms in châteaux and hôtels particuliers were more intimate than during the reign of Louis XIV and were decorated with rocaille style boiseries (carved wood panels covering the walls of a room) conceived by architects such as Germain Boffrand and Gilles-Marie Oppenord or ornemanistes (designers of decorative objects) such as Juste-Aurèle Meissonnier.

-The most prominent architects of the first half of the century were, apart Boffrand, Robert de Cotte and Ange-Jacques Gabriel, who designed public squares like the place de la Concorde in Paris and the place de la Bourse in Bordeaux in a style consciously inspired by that of the era of Louis XIV.
-During the first half of the century, France replaced Italy as the artistic centre and main artistic influence in Europe and many French artists worked in other courts across the continent.
+The most prominent architects of the first half of the century were, apart Boffrand, Robert de Cotte and Ange-Jacques Gabriel, who designed public squares such as the place de la Concorde in Paris and the place de la Bourse in Bordeaux in a style consciously inspired by that of the era of Louis XIV.
+During the first half of the century, France replaced Italy as the artistic centre and main artistic influence in Europe and many French artists worked in other courts across the continent (like the painters Pierre Subleyras for Pope Benedict XIV in Rome, Antoine Pesne for the king of Prussia in Berlin, Jean Ranc and Louis-Michel van Loo for the king of Spain in Madrid or the sculptor Étienne Maurice Falconet for Catherine the Great in Saint Petersburg).

+The most prominent sculptors of the first half of the century were the Guillaume Coustou the Younger and his brother, Guillaume Coustou the Elder, Robert Le Lorrain and Edmé Bouchardon, a precursor of neoclassicism.
+In the second half the portraitist Jean-Baptiste Lemoyne, Jean-Baptiste Pigalle, Étienne Maurice Falconet and Clodion, known for his delicate terracotta reliefs, were the leading French sculptors.
+In the later part of the reign of Louis XV, sculptors began to give greater attention to the faces; the leaders of this new style were Jean-Antoine Houdon noted for his busts of celebrated authors and statesmen, and Augustin Pajou.